 Welding rollers, or squeeze rollers, are integral components in typical high-frequency electric resistance welding (HF-ERW) systems.
 They perform the dual function of applying pressure and conveying the workpiece through the welding machine.
 Forged steel rollers are commonplace in longitudinal seam welding despite their comparatively poor performance and service life to technical ceramics like silicon nitride (Si3N4).

-Outlining Welding Rollers
+Outlining the Basics of Welding Rollers

 Electric resistance welding (ERW) encompasses a range of joining techniques where faying surfaces are heated to the point of fusion via electrical resistance.
 This is conducted with a welding head that applies both sustained pressure and a constant electrical current, generating friction while exploiting the material’s temperature coefficient.
 With longitudinal welding, the electrical current is typically applied by a set of copper electrodes while pressure is applied by a series of welding rollers.

-Aluminum, brass, and stainless steel tubes are generally formed from a hot-rolled sheet that is trimmed and formed into distinct cylindrical profiles with faying surfaces in the same plane.
+Aluminium, brass, and stainless steel tubes are generally formed from a hot-rolled sheet that is trimmed and formed into distinct cylindrical profiles with faying surfaces in the same plane.
 This profile is passed into the conveyor of the HF-ERW welder where it is squeezed by the welding rollers and conveyed with surgical precision through the work coil or beneath the contact electrodes of the welder.
 This ensures an ultra-precise weld point along the entire length of the profile.